Anna Maria van Schurman: Life

-Van Schurman was born in Cologne, a daughter of wealthy parents, Frederik van Schurman, from Antwerp (d.
+Van Schurman was born in Cologne, at the time part of the Holy Roman Empire, a daughter of wealthy parents, Frederik van Schurman, from Antwerp (d.
 1623) and Eva von Harff de Dreiborn.
 At four years old she could read.
-When she was six, she had mastered creating highly intricate paper cut-outs that surpassed every other child her age.
+When she was six, she had mastered creating highly intricate paper cut-outs that surpassed every other child's her age.
 At the age of ten, she learned embroidery in three hours.
 In some of her writings, she talks about how she invented the technique of sculpting in wax, saying, "I had to discover many things which nobody was able to teach me."
 Her self-portrait wax sculpture was so lifelike, especially the necklace, that her friend, the Princess of Nassau, had to prick one with a pin just to be sure it was not real.
-Between 1613 and 1615, her family moved to Utrecht, and about ten years later they moved again, this time to Franeker in Friesland.
+Between 1613 and 1615, her family moved to Utrecht, and about ten years later they moved again, this time to Franeker in Friesland, where she lived in the Martenahuis.
 From about 11 years old, Schurman was taught Latin and other subjects by her father along with his sons, an unusual decision at a time when girls in noble families were not generally tutored in the classics.
 To learn Latin she was given Seneca to read by her father.
 The private education and self-study were complemented through correspondence and discussions with notables such as André Rivet and Friedrich Spanheim, both professors of Leiden University, and the family's neighbour Gisbertus Voetius, a professor at the University of Utrecht.
 She excelled at painting, paper-cutting, embroidery, and wood carving.
 Another art form that she experimented with was calligraphy, which she learned just from looking at a model-book.
 Once she mastered that, she invented styles that allowed her to write in many of the languages she knew.
 After her father's death, the family moved back to Utrecht in 1626.
 In her 20s, Schurman's home became a meeting point for intellectuals.
 Among her friends were Constantijn Huygens, Johan van Beverwijck, Jacob de Witt, Cornelius Boy, Margaretha van Godewijk and Utricia Ogle.
 In the 1630s she studied engraving with Magdalena van de Passe.
 Combining the techniques of engraving with her skills in calligraphy, her renowned engraved calligraphy pieces gained the attention of all who saw them, including her contemporaries.
 Despite her playfulness and experimentation, Anna Maria was very serious about her art, and her contemporaries knew it.
 She herself said that she was "immensely gifted by God in the arts."